Maianthemum canadense: Habitat and ecology

 Primarily a boreal forest understory species, but also found at low elevation sites in the Rocky Mountains, to 1800 m.
 It is associated with moist woods but is also found in sandy pine woods in the north and can persist in clearings.

 Similar species

-Although most Maianthemum have flower parts in sets of 3, M. canadense plants have flowers with four tepals and four stamens, as in the very closely related Maianthemum bifolium and Maianthemum dilatatum.
+Although most Maianthemum have flower parts in sets of three, M. canadense plants have flowers with four tepals and four stamens, as in the very closely related Maianthemum bifolium and Maianthemum dilatatum.
 The range of these species do not overlap.
-Maianthemum bifolium is found in temperate Eurasia and Maianthemum dilatatum is essentially a coastal species found from Alaska south to NW California as well as Mongolia to Japan.
-Maianthemum trifolium is also a small herb and has a distribution similar to M. canadense, but the flower parts are in sets of 3s, the leaf bases are tapered, not heart-shaped and M. trifolium is found in wet habitat such as bogs.
+M. bifolium is found in temperate Eurasia, and M. dilatatum is essentially a coastal species found from Alaska south to northwest California as well as Mongolia to Japan.
+Maianthemum trifolium is also a small herb and has a distribution similar to M. canadense, but the flower parts are in sets of 3s, the leaf bases are tapered, not heart-shaped; it is found in wet habitat such as bogs.